 Currently, there are no plans to hold New User Workshops.
 Information about a workshop, if funded, will be found here in early spring of each year.
 Additional information would be sent out using the BLS e-mail information system.
 To subscribe please sign up for e-mail notifications using the orange "Subscribe to NLS Updates" box found at the left of every page.

-A BLS news release published in August 2019 examined the number of jobs that people born in the years 1957 to 1964 held from age 18 to age 52.
-The title of the report is "Number of Jobs Held, Labor Market Activity, and Earnings Growth among the Youngest Baby Boomers: Results from a Longitudinal Survey."
+A BLS news release published in August 2021 examined the number of jobs that people born in the years 1957 to 1964 held from age 18 to age 54.
+The title of the report is "Number of Jobs, Labor Market Experience, Marital Status, and Health: Results from a National Longitudinal Survey."
 The report is available on the BLS web site at: www.bls.gov/news.release/pdf/nlsoy.pdf.

-These younger baby boomers held an average of 12.3 jobs from ages 18 to 52.
+These younger baby boomers held an average of 12.4 jobs from ages 18 to 54.
 (In this report, a job is defined as an uninterrupted period of work with a particular employer.)
-On average, men held 12.5 jobs and women held 12.1 jobs.
-For additional statistics on the number of jobs held, see the tables at: www.bls.gov/nls/tables/news-releases-files/nlsy79/number-of-jobs-held-ages-18-to-52.xlsx .
+On average, men held 12.6 jobs and women held 12.3 jobs.
+For additional statistics on the number of jobs held, see the table.